Trevin07/Machine-Learning-with-Python/house-price-predictor/README.md

-# House price Predictor
+# House-price-prediction
-This folder contains a model that estimates the House price in Bengaluru.
+A Flask app that predicts house prices using a pre-trained ML model